 On the plus side, it does highlight how incredibly cheap the stock has become in recent months.
-I mean, the company has now generated around $22.8B in cash from operating activities so far this year (excluding changes in working capital).
-Let’s call it $30B annualised, and that is obviously with oil prices and downstream margins in the toilet.
-A quarter of that number leaves us over $7.5B for shareholder distributions, implying a prospective shareholder yield of over 7.5%.
+I mean, the company has now generated around $22.8b in cash from operating activities so far this year (excluding changes in working capital).
+Call it $30b annualised, and that is obviously with oil prices and downstream margins in the toilet.
+A quarter of that number leaves us over $7.5b for shareholder distributions, implying a prospective shareholder yield of over 7.5%.
 That number obviously rises substantially under reasonable estimates of mid-cycle conditions.
 On that basis, I’d say the valuation looks much too attractive in the low-interest rate world we find ourselves in, and I expect the stock to have much better year or two ahead of it.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!